entando/entando-docs/vuepress/docs/next/tutorials/consume/multitenancy-tutorial.md

 Entando's multitenancy application uses the Tomcat servlet container and provides a few optional parameters.

 **Enabling a Java Agent for Tomcat**
-To use a Java agent with your application, Entando provides a method using the initContainers to prepare the JAR file with information required for the agent.
+To use a Java agent with your application, Entando provides a method using the initContainers with a PVC to prepare the JAR file with the information required for the agent.
 Add the following environment variables to the `entando-de-app-tomcat` deployment to activate the agent and provide the agent code from the JAR file.
 ``` yaml
 AGENT_ENABLED: "true" # if true, adds the agent options to tomcat, defaults to false
 AGENT_OPTS: "-javaagent:~/YOUR-JARFILE.jar" # the jar file with the agent options to use, defaults to empty